ErinConradMountain/qwen-chatbot/README.md

 - The OpenAI and Qwen providers import their SDKs lazily; install dependencies with `pip install -r requirements.txt` if you plan to use them.
 - The Ollama and Qwen providers depend on the `requests` package for HTTP calls.

+## Architecture

+See `ARCHITECTURE.md` for a detailed report on the agentic framework, directory layout, extension points, and roadmap.

 ## Roles (scaffolding)

 A role system is scaffolded under `src/roles/` to centralize chatbot behavior.